openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {: title="Explicitly Typed JOSE Header" #explicit-type-header}

-The purpose is defense against confusion with other JWTs, as described in Sections 4.5, 4.6 and 4.7 of {{SET}}.
+The purpose is defense against confusion with other JWTs, as described in Sections 4.5, 4.6 and 4.7 of {{RFC8417}}.
 While current Id Token {{IDTOKEN}}
-validators may not be using the "typ" header parameter, by requiring it for SSE SETs a distinct value is guaranteed for future validators.
+validators may not be using the "typ" header parameter, by requiring it for SSF SETs a distinct value is guaranteed for future validators.

 ### The "exp" Claim {#exp-claim}
-The "exp" claim MUST NOT be used in SSE SETs.
+The "exp" claim MUST NOT be used in SSF SETs.

-The purpose is defense in depth against confusion with other JWTs, as described in Sections 4.5 and 4.6 of {{SET}}.
+The purpose is defense in depth against confusion with other JWTs, as described in Sections 4.5 and 4.6 of {{RFC8417}}.

 ### The "aud" Claim {#aud-claim}
 The "aud" claim can be a single value or an array.
 Each value SHOULD be the